What is Price to Book Value (P/B) Ratio?

 There are two things that you can do to obtain the book value –

-- The easier (and expensive) way is to get access to Factiva or Bloomberg, where we get such data in an easily downloadable format.
-You just need to provide the ticker and download the consensus book to the value forecast.
+- The easier (and expensive) way is to access Factiva or Bloomberg, where we get such data in an easily downloadable format.
+You need to provide the ticker and download the consensus book to the value forecast.

 - The difficult one is to prepare the financial model and project Balance Sheet of the company under consideration.
 It involves preparing a full three statement financial model.
 If you want to learn more about Financial modeling from scratch, you can take this Financial modeling in Excel.

-Let us take an example to see how we can incorporate Trailing and Forward Price to Book Value ratio to identify the cheapest and most expensive stock from the consideration set.
+Let us take an example of how we can incorporate Trailing and Forward Price to Book Value ratios to identify the cheapest and most expensive stock from the consideration set.

 Calculate the historical PB and Forward PB